Visit County Clare, Kilkee Cliffs and the Wild Atlantic Way in Ireland

 I had no expectations going to Kilkee Cliffs.
 I think that I stupidly assumed that if it wasn’t drawing a crowd then it couldn’t be that great, right?
 Instead, myself and Mister Lavin stumbled across one of Ireland’s best kept secrets and one that I want to tell you all about.

-There are no guard rails or walls like at The Cliffs of Moher so you can go as close to the edge as you feel safe.
+The Kilkee Cliff walk is a scenic 2 to 3 hour (8km) moderate loop walk along the Kilkee Cliffs.
+There are no guard rails or walls like there are at The Cliffs of Moher so you can go as close to the edge as you feel safe.
 The cliff edge is made of rock so is sturdy but please be safe!
 No Instagram photo is ever worth risking your life for.
-There is a parking area at The Diamond Rock Cafe so put this in your Sat Nav or Google Maps to bring you there.
+There is a parking area at The Diamond Rock Cafe, where the Kilkee Cliff loop walk begins, so put this in your Sat Nav or Google Maps to bring you there.
 A path or cliff walk runs parrallel to the cliffs and you really don’t need to leave this to get the most amazing views.
 The only people that we met here were locals who regularly do this walk for exercise.
 If this was my gym I would be there EVERY day!

 It is a ruggedly beautiful place with a famously lunar landscape, with cracked grey stone peaking and throughing for acres upon acres.
 My advice is not to just drive through The Burren but to get out and actually hike the terrain.
 The landscape is obviously uneven so please make sure that you are wearing appropriate footwear.